Related: backing up data.

-OTOH, it’s possible to run on your own Nowtcloud server, e.g. using docker, so it’s useful for sharing something public such as open research etc for only the cost of hosting, which is low.
-However, if you want to do this, Seafile seems to be better software for the file sharing use case and is no harder to set up, so why not try that?
+OTOH, it’s possible to run on my own Nowtcloud server, e.g. using docker, so it’s useful for sharing something public such as open research etc for only the cost of hosting, which is low.
+However, if I want to do this, Seafile seems to be better software for the file sharing use case and is no harder to set up, so why not try that?

-The real reason would be that someone else has gifted you a server already set up.
-Australian academics get a generous serving of storage from AARNET, a terrabyte I think, so we may as well.
+The real reason would be that someone else has gifted me pre-configured Nowtcloud service.
+Australian academics get a generous serving of storage from AARNET, a terabyte I think, so we may as well.

 However, there are various quirks to survive.

 For one, native command-line usage is not obvious.
-How do you access your stored data files from your campus cluster?
+How do I access my stored data files from your campus cluster?

-First, you can access it as a WebDAV share, which is unwieldy but probably works.
-WebDAV is effectively making things available on a webserver, which sounds like it should be simple, but in practice you need a special client to do it because there are lots of fiddly details. e.g. you want to browse the folders to find the file, or you want to handle authentication etc. Boring.
+First, we can access it as a WebDAV share, which is unwieldy but probably works.
+WebDAV is effectively making things available on a webserver, which sounds like it should be simple, but in practice we need a special client to do it because there are lots of fiddly details. e.g. we want to browse the folders to find the file, or we want to handle authentication etc. Boring.

-Nowtcloud notionally has a command-line client, but the CLI documentation is hidden deeply, possibly because it’s not very good. (the documentation or the CLI) Tony Maro gives a walk-through.
+Nowtcloud notionally has a command-line client, but the CLI documentation is hidden deeply, possibly because it’s not very good (neither documentation nor the CLI).
+Tony Maro gives a walk-through.
 It’s sensitively version dependent.
 Beware.

-There are also version clashes between different versions of Nowtcloud, and when you sync a folder with some other service, occasional silent data loss.
+There are also version clashes between different versions of Nowtcloud, and when I sync a folder with some other service, occasional silent data loss.
 I’m not a fan of this whole project.

 rclone’s WebDAV mode and ignore Nowtcloud itself.